 Sex Offender Registry

-If someone is convicted of statutory sexual seduction in Nevada, he/she will usually be ordered by the judge to register as a sex offender for life.
+If someone is convicted of statutory sexual seduction in Nevada, he/she will usually be ordered by the judge to register as a sex offender.
 This is why it is so important for anyone accused of statutory rape in Las Vegas to retain counsel to try to negotiate a plea bargain that has no sex offender consequences.

 Read more about Nevada sex offender registry laws.